-In BriefBuilder, there is a dedicated feature for requirements verification.
-Verification is the process of checking whether a design solution, process or service meets the formulated requirements.
+In BriefBuilder, there are dedicated modules for requirements verification.
+Verification is the process of checking whether requirements have been met.
+Are solutions compliant with the defined requirements?

 Typically, it is the design and engineering team that is responsible for verification.
-In some projects (e.g. Design & Construct projects), they even have a formal obligation to demonstrate that the client’s requirements have been met.
+In some projects (e.g. Design & Construct projects), they even have a formal obligation to demonstrate that they are compliant with the client’s requirements.

 Verification plan